Troubleshooting Outlook roaming signatures (missing/duplicated signatures)

 For instructions, refer to this article and go to the section that fits your scenario.
 Once the feature has been disabled, Outlook for Windows needs to be restarted to restore missing email signatures.

-You can access files with your missing or unusable email signatures via Windows Explorer and copy their contents to recreate them in Outlook.
+You can access files with your missing or unusable email signatures via File Explorer and copy their contents to recreate them in Outlook.
 Here’s how to do it:

 - Once a file with your signature opens, highlight all the signature content by using the Ctrl + A keyboard shortcut and copy it with Ctrl + C.